-- Year 5 looks at more complex spellings rules, sounds spelled in more uncommon ways and homophones. - Though children are familiar with it, children will be encouraged to do more independent drafting to create cohesion and intended effects on the reader. - Children will have spent most of their time in school so far looking at how to write independent clauses (sentences that make sense on their own).
-Year 5 focuses on different types of dependent clauses to add more detail and precision to character, setting and atmosphere descriptions. - We look at punctuating parenthesis in a variety of ways, as well as recapping other punctuation rules from previous years.
+- In Year 5, we learn at more complex spelling rules, sounds spelled in more uncommon ways, and more homophones (words spelt the same but pronounced differently). - Though familiar with it, children will be encouraged to do more independent drafting to create cohesive writing and intended effects on the reader. - Children have spent most of their time in school so far looking at how to write independent clauses (sentences that make sense on their own).
+In Year 5, we focus on different types of dependent clauses to add more detail to character, setting and atmosphere descriptions and to make writing more precise. - We look at punctuating parenthesis (extra information) in a variety of ways, as well as recapping other punctuation rules from previous years.